 If you experience life changes outside of the open enrollment period you may qualify for a Special Enrollment Period.
 However, these qualified life events may be different for Medicare and non-Medicare plan enrollees.
 Qualifying life events include:

 Retirees who are 65 years of age or older must be enrolled in Medicare Part A and Part B and provide OP&F with a copy of your Medicare card.
 This is also necessary for early Medicare recipients.
-If OP&F determines that you are eligible to receive the stipend, you must enroll in health care plan and/or prescription drug plan through the Aon Retiree Health Exchange within 60 days of losing access to your employer’s group health care plan.
-Medicare-eligible members will receive information from Aon to have a scheduled phone appointment with an Aon benefits advisor who can assist you in what plans are available to supplement your Medicare coverage.
-To contact Aon, please call 1-844-290-3674,
+If OP&F determines that you are eligible to receive the stipend, you must enroll in health care plan and/or prescription drug plan through Alight within 60 days of Medicare eligibility or losing access to your employer’s group health care plan.
+If you enroll in a plan outside of Alight you will become ineligible to participate in OP&F’s health care program and will need a qualifying life event to become stipend eligible in the future.
+Medicare-eligible members will receive information from Alight to have a scheduled phone appointment with an Alight benefits advisor who can assist you in what plans are available to supplement your Medicare coverage.
+To contact Alight, please call 1-844-290-3674,

-If you are applying for a disability benefit OP&F encourages you to apply for COBRA coverage through your employer for health care.
-Once you leave employment there will likely be a gap between when your employer’s health care coverage expires and when you will be eligible to enroll in a plan through OP&F. Obtaining COBRA coverage will prevent a lapse in coverage while your disability application is being considered, and COBRA premiums are also a stipend-eligible expense.
+Disability applicants are encouraged to apply for COBRA coverage through their employer for health care.
+Once employment ends there may be a gap between when the employer’s health care coverage expires and eligibility to enroll in a plan through OP&F. Obtaining COBRA coverage will prevent a lapse in coverage while a disability application is being considered.
+COBRA premiums are also a stipend-eligible expense.

 To qualify for a stipend from OP&F you must become eligible for the OP&F health care stipend during the next open enrollment period.
 If you do not become eligible during the next open enrollment period, you will need to remain on COBRA until the contract period ends.